jexxa-projects/Jexxa/tutorials/BookStore/README.md

 *   A postgres DB (if you start the application with option `-jdbc`)

 ## Requirements to the application core
-This application core should provide following functionality:
+This application core should provide following super simplified functionality:

-*   Manage available books in store which means
+*   Manage available books in store which means to add, sell, and query books
-    *   add new books, sell books, query operations

 *   All books should be identified by their ISBN13
 *   For each book the store the umber of available copies
 *   Publish `DomainEvent` `BookSoldOut` if last copy of a book is sold
 *   A service which gets the latest books from our reference library.
 For this tutorial it is sufficient that:
     *   Service provides a hardcoded list
     *   Service is triggered when starting the application

 ## Implementing Application Core

 General note: There are several books, courses, tutorials available describing how to implement an application core using the patterns of DDD.
-The approach used in this tutorial should not be considered as reference but just as one meaningful approach.
+The approach used in this tutorial should not be considered as reference.
+It serves only for demonstration purpose how to realize your decisions with Jexxa.

 ### 1. Mapping to DDD patterns
 First we map the functionality of the application to DDD patterns